SVEMnet: An R package for Self-Validated Elastic-Net Ensembles and Multi-Response Optimization in Small-Sample Mixture-Process Experiments: SVEMnet modeling and multi-response optimization

 \SVEMnet takes a user-specified model formula and dataset, generates fractional random-weight (FRW) train/validation splits, fits elastic-net or relaxed elastic-net paths with \glmnet{} within each FRW replicate, selects a penalty (and, when applicable, a relaxed refit) via a validation-weighted information criterion, and averages predictions across replicates.
 The same deterministic expansion of the right-hand side can be reused across responses so that all models share a common design matrix.
 The package additionally provides a permutation-based whole-model test heuristic and a mixture-constrained random-search optimizer that scores and selects candidates for additional experimental runs.

-The main exported functions are: \begin{itemize} \item \verb|SVEMnet()|: fit Gaussian or binomial SVEM models under a specified formula and dataset, with optional relaxed base learners and FRW control; \item \verb|bigexp_terms()| and \verb|bigexp_formula()|: build and reuse deterministic high-order factorial and polynomial linear model expansions from a single list of main-effects; \item \verb|svem_wmt_multi()|: run the permutation-based whole-model test (WMT) and obtain approximate $p$-values and importance multipliers for multiple responses; \item \verb|svem_score_random()| and \verb|svem_select_from_score_table()|: generate feasible candidate settings, score them via multi-response desirability, and select diverse optimal and exploration candidates; \item \verb|svem_export_candidates_csv()|: export collections of candidate tables for laboratory execution or documentation. \end{itemize}
+The main exported functions are: \begin{itemize} \item \verb|SVEMnet()|: fit Gaussian or binomial SVEM models under a specified formula and dataset, with optional relaxed base learners and FRW control; \item \verb|bigexp_terms()| and \verb|bigexp_formula()|: build and reuse deterministic high-order factorial and polynomial linear model expansions from a single list of main-effects; \item \verb|svem_wmt_multi()|: run the permutation-based whole-model test (WMT) and obtain approximate $p$-values and importance multipliers for multiple responses; \item \verb|svem_random_table_multi()|: generate feasible candidate settings under mixture and process constraints (candidate generation only); \item \verb|svem_score_random()| and \verb|svem_select_from_score_table()|: generate feasible candidate settings, score them via multi-response desirability, and select diverse optimal and exploration candidates; \item \verb|svem_export_candidates_csv()|: export collections of candidate tables for laboratory execution or documentation. \end{itemize}